-I’m Helen, 29, avid traveller, writer and reader.
+I’m Helen, 30, avid traveller, writer and reader.
 I’m from Berlin aka the capital of the enlightened world and unsurprisingly suffer from a mild version of megalomania.
 I’ve wasted large parts of my adult life to obtain an M.Sc. and an M.A. in Political Economy, Macroeconomics and Finance.
-However, I was truly devoted to a myriad of international trips which culminated in my first two trips around the world and an epic unhappiness when returning home to make monedas for the next trip.
+However, I was truly devoted to a myriad of international trips which culminated in my first two trips around the world.

 I’ve written travelogue throughout my career and shared it via e-mail to show my peers you don’t necessarily die when hitch-hiking through Indonesia, Chile or Kosovo.
 My musings made me realise what my passion in random long-distance travelling is: learning about history, economics and politics.
 Living in post-factual times, some of the peers got bored by my explanations of how one of Burkina Faso’s main means of transport – donkeys – are threatened by the Chinese who happen to eat them.
 To cut a long story short: I started blogging to put my academic titles to use and to share my travel research with the world.